Digital transformation is now high on the agenda of governments worldwide.

 First, a bit of background

-Kuwait is a Middle East Gulf state, one of six member countries of the Gulf Cooperation Council (GCC).
+Kuwait is a Middle East Gulf state, one of six Gulf Cooperation Council member countries (GCC).
 It has a population of four million citizens, and these Kuwaitis are predominantly young, urban and forward-thinking.

-This profile undoubtedly gives the country an advantage in terms of the rapid adoption and implementation of new technologies.
+This profile undoubtedly gives the country an advantage in rapidly adopting and implementing new technologies.

 But where does Kuwait's digital identity story begin?